XinpeiYi/Transfer-PEP/README.md

 # Questions and Technical Support
 If your have any questions, comments, suggestions or problems, please let us know.

-For other tools developed by the Fu lab, see our website http://fugroup.amss.ac.cn/people/fuyan/index_en.htm
+For other tools developed by the Yan Fu lab, see our website http://fugroup.amss.ac.cn/people/fuyan/index_en.htm